miles-1/recipes/main.typ

 // all recipes
 #let all-recipes = (
   recipe(
+    "note",
+    "how to use this book",
+    (),
+    [
+      This cookbook is a compilation of recipes I have enjoyed from various sources, but mostly the Bon Appétit magazine.
+Many are modified to my liking, since the folks at Bon Appétit get ratios off sometimes (e.g., no recipe in this world needs a fourth cup of dill, not even pot pie [pg. #context locate(label("popover-topped pot pie")).page()]).

+      Since many recipes are largely about ingredient preparation and assembly, most of the instructions are described in the ingredient list itself.
+Note the *instructions next to each ingredient* and the *labeled groups* that some ingredients are ordered in.
+To prioritize the cooking experience over ingredient collection, some ingredients are *listed multiple times* (indicated by a #mult symbol).

+      Different recipe dietary types are marked next to recipe titles as follows:

+      #align(center, table(
+        columns:2,
+        align: (x,y) => if x==0 {center + horizon} else {left + horizon},
+        stroke: none,
+        dietary-symbol("gf"), [gluten-free],
+        dietary-symbol("mgf"), [can be modified to be gluten-free], dietary-symbol("vegetarian"), [vegetarian],
+        dietary-symbol("vegan"), [vegan]
+      ))

+      I assume you have basic ingredients handy (e.g., common spices, flour, cooking oils, and other American cooking staples).
+You might also benefit from having a few other frequently-used ingredients on hand: #i[rice vinegar], #i[hoisin sauce], #i[miso], #i[tahini], and #i[dry white wine].

+      Hope you enjoy!

+      Love you (probably, idk who you are),

+      #align(right)[_Miles_#h(1cm)]
+    ],
+  ),
+  // recipe(
+  //   "note",
+  //   "title",
+  //   (),
+  //   [
+  //     description
+  //   ],
+  // ),
+  recipe(
     "side",
     "sushi rice",
     is-vegan: true,
+    is-gf: true,
     is-colbreak: false,
     (
       ([2 cup], [dry white rice]),